Course Details

 Step 2 – Review of application and confirmation of eligibility criteria and entry requirements

-Step 3 – Conditional Offer issued on the basis of successful achievement of LC requirements
+Step 3 – Conditional Offer issued based on successful achievement of minimum requirements

 Step 4 – Confirm acceptance of a place and pay deposit as detailed

-Places can not be held open for applicants awaiting leaving certificate results, however should a student accept a place and then choose not to progress with this course, after first round CAO offers have been made, a refund of 75% of fees paid will be made.
-Refunds must be requested in writing on or before 25th August 2022
+Places cannot be held open for applicants awaiting leaving certificate results, however, should a student accept a place and then choose not to progress with this course having received a CAO offer, a refund of 75% of fees paid will be made.
+Refunds must be requested in writing within 48 hours after the first-round offers have been made.
+This will only be accepted by emailing [email protected].
+Evidence of CAO offer acceptance must be provided along in order to apply for a refund.

 Applicants who have previously completed the Leaving Certificate;